suthat/signal/README.md

 #### Problems of existed notifications

-* Lack of a unified service for sending multiple different notification payloads on different
+* Lack of a unified service for sending multiple different notification payloads on different platform.
 * Lack of customizable feedback.
-Most notification providers permitted only basic
+Most notification providers permitted only basic payload without feedback.
 * Lack of capable open platform candidates.
-Most major notification providers served the online

 #### Solutions